scottv24/Electric-Vehicle-System/README.md

 # Electric Vehicle System
 This is the repository for the Heriot-Watt electric vehicle charging queue system.

-The "main" branch contains the system in the default, development configuration
+The "main" branch contains the system in the default, development configuration.

 For the production configuration, please see the "prod" branch.